moorepants/moorepants.info/content/blog/introducing-resonance.rst

 - This type of course has likely only changed in one significant way in 100 years with addition of accessible computational tools in the 80s.
-Although it is true that foundational theory does not change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems and thus could be removed.
+Although it is true that foundational theory does not change much in that time, it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems and thus could be removed.
-- Traditional engineering textbooks are becoming antiquated due to their high cost to the students, their scope not fitting courses they are designed for, the fact that they are closed access materials, and they do not utlize the power of the world wide web to optimally enhance the materials.
+- Traditional engineering textbooks are becoming antiquated due to their high cost to the students, their scope not fitting courses they are designed for, the fact that they are closed access, and that they do not utilize the power of the world wide web to optimally enhance the materials.
 Additionally, there is a long list of mechanical vibrations textbooks and editions from the past 100 years that more-or-less provide the same materials.
 - There is evidence that methods other than the traditional lecture style of typical engineering classes are more effective for student learning.
-- We would like to increase the likelhood that students utlize computatoinal thinking and related tools to solve engineering problems when they leave our bachelor's program.
+- We would like to increase the likelihood that students utilize computational thinking and the related tools to solve engineering problems when they leave our bachelor's program.

 Computational Thinking
 ======================

+The last point above requires some explanation.
+Engineering courses often have computational components, but students may or may not learn to "think computationally".

 An engineer's primary goal is to solve problems, using the knowledge and tools at hand.
-In some sense, all people are engineers, but effective engineers make use of TODO.
+In some sense, all people are engineers, but effective engineers make heavy use of scientifically backed theory.
 Solving each problem requires some minimal understanding of how the world works.
-Before computers, engineers performed, potentially costly, experiments and developed mathematical models of the phoemoma the observed so that these models can predict similar phenomena.
-Thus, if one could reason about the world uwsing mathematical language, you could gain great power.
+Before computers, engineers performed, potentially costly, experiments and developed mathematical models of the phenomena the observed so that these models can predict similar phenomena.
+Thus, if one could reason about the world using mathematical language, you could gain great power.
 With the advent of computers, computation was typically used to enhance the mathematics so that mathematical problems could be solve more efficiently.
-The steps are something like:
+The steps are something along the lines of:

 1. Observe phenomena
-2. Optionally, perform a controlled physical experiement to learn specfically about the phenoma
+2. Optionally, perform a controlled physical experiment to learn specifically about the phenomena
 3. Develop a mathematical causal relationship that predicts the phenomena
 4. Implement the mathematical relationship with computation
 5. Make predictions to solve problems

 This is a powerful and invaluable process, but it is also true that, taken to an extreme, one can remove step 3 and potentially reason about the world directly in the language of computation.

+Calculating probabilities offers simple examples.
+For example, if you want to
+answer:

-Calculating probabilites offers simple examples.
-For example, if you want to answer "What is the probabily of rolling at least two 3's if you roll a 6 sided dice 10 times?"
-You can mathematically formulate the following equation using probability theory:
+   What is the probability of rolling at least two 3's if you roll a 6 sided dice 10 times?

+You can mathematically formulate the following equation using probability
+theory:

 .. math::

    P(A) = \sum_{i=2}^{10} \binom{10}{i} \left(\frac{1}{6}\right)^i \left(\frac{5}{6}\right)^{10-i}

-and when you complete the numerical calculation you will find the probability is about 52%.
+and when you complete the numerical calculation you will find the probability is about 52 in a 100.

 You can also literally roll 10 dice many many times and tally how many of the sets of rolls met the criteria.
 Thinking about this experiment is much easier than reasoning about probabilities.
-But you'd have to roll the ten dice about 10000 times to get an accurate probabilty.
+But you'd have to roll the ten dice upwards of 10000 times to get an accurate estimate of the probability.
 Fortunately, this is something a computer is good at.
 Being able to reason about this problem and, for example, write in the following Python code you will get the same answer as the reasoning through probability theory.
 In this case, computational reasoning is vastly simpler than what is needed for the mathematical reasoning.

 .. code:: python

    from random import choice
-   num_trials = 100000
+   num_trials = 10000
    dice_sides = [1, 2, 3, 4, 5, 6]
    count = 0
    for trial in range(num_trials):